Parents Association By-Laws

 Section 2.
-Voting – Voting shall be done either at an Executive Committee meeting or at a meeting of the Association, or by printed ballot in the HoundsTruth, or other school-wide communication.
+Voting – Voting shall be done either at an Executive Committee meeting, at a meeting of the Association, or by printed ballot in HoundsTruth or other schoolwide communication.
 In the normal course of business, voting shall be conducted by the Executive Committee on behalf of the Parents Association, except as provided herein, and shall require a majority vote of members voting.
-If a tie vote occurs, the President, or the presiding officer, shall vote to break the tie.
+If a tie vote occurs, the President, or the Presiding Officer, shall vote to break the tie.

 Section 3.
-Changes in By-Laws – All proposed changes in the by-laws shall be reviewed and voted upon by the Executive Committee.
-All changes approved by the Executive Committee shall be published in the HoundsTruth or by other school-wide communication at least two weeks prior to a vote thereon.
-All changes in the by-laws shall require approval by a two-thirds majority of those Parents Association members who vote.
+Changes in Bylaws – All proposed changes in the Bylaws shall be reviewed and voted upon by the Executive Committee.
+All changes approved by the Executive Committee shall be published in HoundsTruth or by other schoolwide communication at least two weeks prior to a vote thereon.
+All changes in the Bylaws shall require approval by a two-thirds majority of those Parents Association members who vote.

 ARTICLE VII.
 FISCAL POLICIES

-Section 3.
-Budget – The budget will be derived from individual budgets presented to the Treasurer by event chairs and by officers of the Executive Committee.
-Each event sponsored by the Association shall have a budget prepared by the chair or his/her designee or the Executive Committee member as appropriate.
+Section 2.
+Budget – The budget will be derived from individual budgets presented to the Treasurer by Event Chairs and by Officers of the Executive Committee.
+Each event sponsored by the Association shall have a budget prepared by the Chair or his/her designee or the Executive Committee member, as appropriate.
 The budget shall show projected income and expenses by category, total projected profit, and advance cash requirements.
-[Attached Administrative Procedures of the Parents Association shall guide budgetary conduct.]

-The Association’s budget will then be prepared by the Treasurer in coordination with the Business Office of the School and shall be approved by the Executive Committee, acting on behalf of the parent body of the School.
+The Association’s budget will then be prepared by the Treasurer in coordination with the Day School Business Office and shall be approved by the Executive Committee, acting on behalf of the Day School parent body.
 Budget resolutions approved by the Executive Committee will form part of the minutes for that meeting.
-Any items not approved during the budgeting process as an income or expense item will be discussed and approved by the Executive Committee on a case-by-case basis.
-Income shall be disbursed for the benefit of the School in accordance with the annual budget approved by a majority of officers voting.
+Any item not approved during the budgeting process as an income or expense item will be discussed and approved by the Executive Committee on a case-by-case basis.
+Income shall be disbursed for the benefit of the Day School in accordance with the annual budget approved by a majority of Officers voting.

 ARTICLE VIII.
 DISSOLUTION